 - Two Half-Hitches—The running end must cross over the standing end for the second hitch.

 - Sheet Bend—You must use two ropes of different diameters for the sheet bend.
 The rope with the larger diameter must be used as the “bight” end.
-The rope ends must be on the same side for the finished bend.

 Once you have completed the Practical Examination: